- Royal Brussels

 Magritte is the most important 20th century Belgian painter and one of the most famous worldwide.
 That’s why, on 2 June 2009, a new museum dedicated entirely to him was opened in the centre of Brussels.

-Perfectly located on the Place Royale, two steps from the The Grand-Place in Brussels and the Brussels Royal Palace, the Magritte Museum in Brussels, is one of the cultural essentials in the European capital.
+Perfectly located on the Place Royale, two steps from the The Grand-Place in Brussels and the Brussels Royal Palace, the Magritte Museum - Royal Museums of Fine Arts, is one of the cultural essentials in the European capital.
 Housed in the elegant Altenloh neoclassical building, it in fact hosts the biggest collection of artworks by this artist.

 René Magritte was born on 21 November 1898 in Lessines, in Hainaut.
 His family settled in Châtelet in 1910.
 This is where you can discover the Maison Magritte .
 René was only 14 when his mother drowned herself in the river Sambre.
 She was found dead a couple of days later, her face covered by her nightgown.
 This image will reappear in Magritte’s work.